shefcompsoc/k8s-workshop/README.md

 # CompSoc Kubernetes Workshop

 Hello and welcome to the Kubernetes Workshop practical session!
 Here you'll learn how to create a cluster and deploy Pods to it.
-This README will be the main guide for students on what to do, but please feel free to ask the demonstrator if you have any questions.
+This README will be the main guide for attendees on what to do, but please feel free to ask the demonstrator if you have any questions.

 ## Resources